elgnol/RealEstate_Project_3/README.md

 2. **Housing Price Predictions**:
    - Similar to rental predictions, the model captured the general trend of housing price changes but missed specific fluctuations in certain states.
-   The performance of linear regression here indicates that GDP does have an effect on housing prices, but again, the model lacks the complexity to account for other important factors like interest rates, housing demand, and government policies.
+   The performance of linear regression here indicates that GDP does affect housing prices.
+Still, again, the model needs more complexity to account for other important factors like interest rates, housing demand, and government policies.

 #### Insights:
-- **Linear Regression is too simple**: The results show that while linear regression can capture general trends, it is insufficient for making accurate predictions when the relationship between variables is complex.
+- **Linear Regression is too simple**: The results show that while linear regression can capture general trends, more is needed for making accurate predictions when the relationship between variables is complex.
 GDP alone is not enough to fully explain rental and housing price changes.

 - **Additional factors needed**: To improve predictions, more features should be included in the model, such as:
   - **Interest rates**